Academic & Professional Opportunities in History of Art & Architecture

 Job listings and opportunities for image media professionals, including art and architecture librarians, image curators, and archivists; check also the VRA's Visual Resources Emerging Professionals and Students group for further employment and internship opportunities.

-Career resources for art librarians, as well as curators and other visual resources professionals.
+Recent job postings art librarians, as well as arts administrators, curators, and other visual resources professionals.

 Jobs regularly posted here for museum information professionals.